FB

 The strength of the bolt material (steel specifically) is the “Grade”.
 A weak bolt is fine for some applications, but might cause disaster in another.
 On the other hand, sometimes you want a weak bolt so in a critical situation, the bolt will break instead of . . . say the machine which is much more expensive.

-The grade has to do with the material of the bolt.
+The Grade has to do with the material of the bolt.
 Basically the alloy of steel to make it, as well as the heat treating process to make it strong.
-I won’t go into detail, but think of it as different alloys (or types) of steel.
+I will not go into detail, but think of it as different alloys (or types) of steel.

 For English Bolts:

 Grade 2 (or ungraded), Grade 5, & Grade 8.
-There are lots of others, but these are the basics.
+There are a lot of others, but these are the basics.
 Markings on the bolt (hex) heads (radial lines) show the grade.
-It’s a pretty simple code.
+It is a pretty simple code.
 In the image below, the middle bolt has 3 radial raised lines.
-That’s a grade 5 bolt.
+That is a Grade 5 bolt.
 The goldish one has 6 radial raised lines.
-That’s a grade 8 bolt.
-Other markings on the bolt don’t really matter (for bolts 101).
+That is a Grade 8 bolt.
+Other markings on the bolt do not really matter (for bolts 101).

 English Bolt Grade Markings

 The Grade 2 bolt is on the left.
 This one has several letters that tell details, but there are no radial marks.
-That’s a Grade 2 or less.
+That is a Grade 2 or less.

-Interestingly, while working on a project with my son one day, he noticed that they are just the number of marks plus 2 is the grade.
-I’ve used these codes for years and never noticed that obvious tid-bit.
+Interestingly, while working on a project with my son (about age 11) one day, he noticed that the number of marks plus 2 is the grade.
+I have used these codes for years and never noticed that obvious tid-bit.

 For Metric Bolts: